intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Getting Started/Harvest, Store, Enjoy.md

 ### Element names

-The following monthly `period` graph cotnains a representation for all data elements returned by the API.
+The following monthly `period` graph contains a representation for all data elements returned by the API.

 ![Monthly usage example](../images/graph.monthly-usage.png)